University of Detroit Mercy

 Master of Science in Nursing in Health Systems Management - Designed to assist health care providers in planning, designing, managing and evaluating health care programs, interventions and resources within a variety of health care settings.

-Master of Science in Health Services Administration - Designed to build on the health-related preparation and work experience of its adult students to prepare them for promotion into a variety of health care management roles.
+Master of Health Services Administration - Designed to build on the health-related preparation and work experience of its adult students to prepare them for promotion into a variety of health care management roles.
 The program integrates management theory with specific application to health care in every course.